Vermont Court Records

 Vermont Marriage Records

 Vermont marriage records refer to information about registered and legally recognized marriages.
-Marriage records will contain details such as:
+They typically contain the following information:

 - The date of the wedding.